 Here you’ll always find a warm welcome, where you can enjoy real ales, excellent home-cooked food and comfortable accommodation, all in the most spectacular setting.

-The Yorkshire Bridge Inn has a wide menu, complemented by a selection of daily specials, and the emphasis is always on the finest quality and great value.
-The meat, fish and poultry are all sourced locally wherever possible.
-There’s also a great choice of local and national ales, as well as an imaginative and well-priced wine list from an award winning Peak District wine merchant.
+The Yorkshire Bridge Inn’s menu is regularly complemented by a good selection of specials, and the emphasis is always on best quality and great value.
+Produce is sourced locally wherever possible, and there’s also a great choice of local and national ales, as well as an imaginative and well-priced wine list from an award winning Peak District wine merchant.

 To truly make the most of this stunning location, why not treat yourself to a Peak District break?
 The Yorkshire Bridge Inn offers high quality Bed & Breakfast accommodation, with 14 comfortable en-suite bedrooms.
 Many customers come back year after year, for the warm welcome, great facilities and fabulous setting.

 The Yorkshire Bridge Inn has 4 dog-friendly rooms, available by prior arrangement only please, for a minimal additional charge (maximum 2 dogs).
 All dog-friendly rooms are on the lower ground floor to give you easy access to outside space if you need to exercise your dog.

 A spectacular Peak District location